CuriousCurmudgeon/brianmeeker.me/src/blog/2021-11-12_lessons-learned-with-stripe-subscriptions.md

 # Are You Going To Sync Up Subscription Renewal Dates?

 Another issue we're dealing with is if we should sync up subscription renewal dates.
 Let's say that you purchase a subscription for one insurance product on the 3rd of the month.
 Then you purchase another one two weeks later on the 17th.
 Should these subscriptions be treated independently or not?
 In our case, we haven't definitively answered this question.
 There is a tension between the simplicity of a single subscription vs. most insurance being sold with annual subscriptions.
 Should the second subscription be independent or sync up with first?
-Or should it be dependent of if the insurance is for the same property?
+Or should it depend on if the insurance is for the same property?
 Your business may have similar questions.

 If you decide to sync up to existing subscriptions, then you get into [proration](https://stripe.com/docs/billing/subscriptions/prorations).
 Luckily, this is another thing that Stripe had good support for, but it's yet another detail you will need to handle properly.

 # How Do You Handle Renewal Failures?

 I haven't implemented this yet.
 That's a problem for future Brian when subscriptions start to renew.
 However, it is something on my mind.
-Once again, Stripe will send you an event when this happens, `[invoice.payment_failed](https://stripe.com/docs/api/events/types#event_types-invoice.payment_failed)` in this case.
+Once again, Stripe will send you an event when this happens, [invoice.payment_failed](https://stripe.com/docs/api/events/types#event_types-invoice.payment_failed) in this case.
 Handle the event and prod your user to update their payment method.

 Of course, that opens another issue.
 If you've been handling trials or subscriptions that start in the future, chances are that you already have a way for users to enter payment methods.
 In this case, they probably need to update their payment method.
-If you haven't care about this yet, you need to now.
+If you haven't had to care about this yet, you need to now.

 # Summary